BenZero/seed-phrase-generator/README.md

 ### For EVM wallets (Ethereum, BNB, MATIC, etc.):

-* Press key 5 or run start_search_evm.bat to search EVM wallets through the internet.
+* Press key 5 or run start_search_evm.bat to search EVM wallets through the Internet.
 This method checks for wallets with balance in real-time through blockchain explorers.
 * Press key 6 to search EVM wallets using the database.
 This method is faster since it compares generated wallets against the known database of addresses with balance.

+### For Solana (SOL) wallets:
+* Press key 7 ro search for SOL wallets though the Internet.
+This method checks for wallets with balance in real-time through blockchain explorers.

 ### Speed Considerations: